 Make sure to read my other article where I have explained how to use Microsoft Authenticator on multiple devices and the dangers it entails.

 If you don’t like to follow the visual guide below, I have created a video tutorial that will guide you through the process of recovering the Microsoft Authenticator app on your new device.

-Recovering Microsoft Authenticator app – video tutorial.
+How to Transfer Microsoft Authenticator to a new phone – video tutorial.

-Recover the Microsoft Authenticator app from backup.
+Microsoft Authenticator restore backup.